vietnamcrypto/vietnamcrypto.github.io/_posts/2021-03-03-a-simple-guide-to-blockchain-technology.md

 Since then, blockchain technology has evolved to not only be applicable to financial transactions, but also be useful in other types of peer-to-peer transactions.
 Anything that involves exchanging information, data or products can be verified and recorded on a blockchain.

 The bigger question is whether we need to remove current 3rd parties from these transactions.
-The truth is, blockchain technology is not a solution for everything, so it’s important to weight the pros and cons of using it.
+The truth is, blockchain technology is not a solution for everything, so itâ€™s important to weight the pros and cons of using it.

 I explore this issue in more detail here: